CCI-Bonn/dCNN-MRI-Reconstruction/README.md

     R = 2 # Undersampling rate
     ~~~
 ## Demo
+To test the reconstruction algorithm for different undersampling rates and sequences, we are attaching a sample case (same as shown in Figure 2 of main manuscript).
 1. Download the sample case using the link [HERE](https://heibox.uni-heidelberg.de/d/09063141363a4a0b84f5/) .
 This dataset corresponds to the representative case in Figure 2 of the main manuscript.
 2. Copy the case in "Demo_Data" folder.
 3. Run tstDemo.ipynb file (instructions to run file are provided inside the jupyter notebook).
+The script calculated the kspace data using fourier transform and retrospectively undersamples the kspace data which is then used for reconstruction.
-4. The reconstructed nifti files will be saved in a folder "Demo_Data/311_502/20140903/recon/" for different undersampling rates.
+4. The nifti files estimated from undersampled data using zero filling and reconstructed nifti files using dCNN will be saved in a folder "Demo_Data/311_502/20140903/recon/" for different undersampling rates.
 5. The image will be saved as Figure_Demo_300dpi.png in the main folder.